seng637-master/seng637-a4/seng637-a4.md

 After completing part 1, students will:

-- gain an understanding of what mutation testing is and why it is useful
+- Gain an understanding of what mutation testing is and why it is useful

-- be able to measure the mutation score of their test suites in order to analyze the results
+- Be able to measure the mutation score of their test suites in order to analyze the results

-- become familiar with the use of a mutation testing tool
+- Become familiar with the use of a mutation testing tool

 ## 2.2 TESTING TOOLS

-The only testing tool to be used in this part, aside from JUnit is Pitest [4], a mutation tool which includes a plug-in for Eclipse.
+The only testing tool to be used in this part, aside from JUnit is Pitest **[4]**, a mutation tool which includes a plug-in for Eclipse.
 Pitest is aimed at providing testers with a tool which provides automated generation of mutants, as well as running tests against those mutants.

 Pitest streamlines the process of creating mutants by providing a mutant generation engine based on many defined mutation operators.
 Pitest provides functionality to facilitate the creation of mutants as well as running unit tests on those mutants in order to calculate a mutation score.

-As discussed in the class, mutation operators in Java object-oriented software are generally of two types: method-level [1] and class-level [2].
+As discussed in the class, mutation operators in Java object-oriented software are generally of two types: method-level **[1]** and class-level **[2]**.
 Some of the tools (e.g. Pitest) by default employs only mutation operators at the method-level.
 You need to enable the class-level mutators before starting your tests.

 ## 2.3 SYSTEM UNDER TEST

-Similar to assignments 2 and 3, the system to be tested for this part is JFreeChart [3].
+Similar to assignments 2 and 3, the system to be tested for this part is JFreeChart **[3]**.
 To get started with the JFreeChart system, download the “JFreeChart v3.0.zip” file from assignment 4 folder and extract the entire archive to a known location.

 ## 2.4 FAMILIARIZATION